JackSun815/272_help/docs/tutorial-extras/manage-docs-versions.md

 ```

 *Alternatively, after making changes to a database,
 you can repopulate it with this command.

+*This command is being written for you in the context of 67-272, however, it doesn't exist in the real world*

 ```python
 rake db:contexts